mgb-cti/mgb-cti/README.md

 ## Welcome :mag:

-This repository serves as a central hub for my work in cybersecurity, with a primary focus on threat intelligence, OSINT, and security operations.
+Welcome to my central hub for my work in cybersecurity, with a primary focus on threat intelligence, OSINT, and security operations.

 Here you will find a growing collection of:
 - Threat intelligence reports